crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/userguide/deadline-cloud-jobs.md

 A job consists of:

-* *Priority* â The approximate order that Deadline Cloud processes a job in a queue.
+* *Priority* – The approximate order that Deadline Cloud processes a job in a queue.
 You can set the job priority between 0 and 100, jobs with a higher number priority are generally processed first.
 Jobs with the same priority are processed in the order received.
-* *Steps* â Defines the script to run on workers.
+* *Steps* – Defines the script to run on workers.
 Steps can have requirements such as minimum worker memory or other steps that need to complete first.
  Each step has one or more tasks.
-* *Tasks* â A unit of work sent to a worker to perform.
+* *Tasks* – A unit of work sent to a worker to perform.
 A task is a combination of a step's script and parameters, such as a frame number, that are used in the script.
 The job is complete when all tasks are complete for all steps.
-* *Environment* â Set up and tear down instructions shared by multiple steps or tasks.
+* *Environment* – Set up and tear down instructions shared by multiple steps or tasks.